Steve Butler: Wings

-Final Season Controversy
+Final season controversy

 For 1993, Butler changed to the Chrisman Racing team hoping to find a new chemistry that could lead to another sprint championship.
 Butler was consistently running well and, at mid-season, was again leading the point standings in both the Sprint and Silver Crown divisions.

 Butler scored an early Silver Crown win at the Hulman 100 (Indianapolis).
 This race was Steve's final USAC victory and included a special twist: Butler was forced to perform in-cockpit diagnosis and repair of a problem that was causing the engine to misfire.
 At mid-race, the rough-running engine was causing Butler to fade back into the pack and was threatening his ability to even finish.
 However, during a caution period, Butler was able to identify the problem as a faulty ignition switch.
 He then disconnected the switch and secured the bare wire by tying it off around a hydraulic hose, thereby preventing the exposed strands from shorting out.
 All this was accomplished on the race track, while driving with one hand and repairing with the other.
 With full power restored, Butler charged into the lead and defeated Ron Shuman by 10 seconds at the checkered flag.

 Unfortunately, Butler's hopes for additional USAC titles were destroyed in July when he was involved in racing accidents in two consecutive races.
 Officials levied a rare one-month driving suspension against him, effectively eliminated his championship hopes.

 USAC's actions created significant controversy: the club had little precedent for such harsh action against a current champion and points leader; on the other hand Butler had a history of driving aggressively and some thought his risk-taking style needed to be reigned in.
 In spite of this controversy—or perhaps because of it—the Hoosier Auto Racing Fan club immediately inducted Butler into its Hall of Fame.

 At the end of the season, Butler decided to conclude his racing career and focus on pursuing his future career in electronic systems engineering.